Smooth Love Potion Price Hits $0.0026 on Top Exchanges (SLP)

 - Jeff in Space (JEFF) traded 2.2% lower against the dollar and now trades at $2.75 or 0.00010076 BTC.

-Smooth Love Potion launched on July 9th, 2020.
-Smooth Love Potion’s total supply is 42,217,635,797 tokens and its circulating supply is 42,217,639,846 tokens.
+Smooth Love Potion’s genesis date was July 9th, 2020.
+Smooth Love Potion’s total supply is 42,214,911,388 tokens and its circulating supply is 42,214,931,330 tokens.
+Smooth Love Potion’s official Twitter account is @axieinfinity and its Facebook page is accessible here.
 The official website for Smooth Love Potion is axieinfinity.com.
+The Reddit community for Smooth Love Potion is https://reddit.com/r/axieinfinity.
 The official message board for Smooth Love Potion is medium.com/@axieinfinity.
-The Reddit community for Smooth Love Potion is https://reddit.com/r/axieinfinity.
-Smooth Love Potion’s official Twitter account is @axieinfinity and its Facebook page is accessible here.

 Axie Infinity is a game (dapp) that runs on the Ethereum blockchain, where users can collect, raise, breed and battle virtual creatures called axies.
 Axies are really similar to real-life pets and each one has it’s own unique traits and appearance.